-- What is the specific issue, problem or need to be addressed by the project?

-- Why is the project important and timely?

-- What are the objectives of the project?

-- Does the project have the potential to enhance the competitiveness of non-specialty crops (ex: farmers market, general buy local, etc.)? - IF YES, how will the applicant ensure that all grant funding is being used to solely enhance the competitiveness of eligible specialty crops?
-(Ex: using the registration process for a conference to ensure that only specialty crop farmers attend; matching 50% of the funds to cover a portion of the project that does not benefit specialty crops) - Does the project build on a previously SCBGP or SCBGP-FB funded project? - IF YES, how does this project compliment work done previously?
-Provide a summary (3 to 5 sentences per project) of the results of the completed work on this project, the long-term quantifiable effects of these results (especially as they impact on the specialty crop industry), and how this year's funding will supplement or build on previous funding from the SCBGP or SCBGP-FB. - Has the project been submitted to or funded by another Federal or State grant program? - IF NO, indicate that it has not. - IF YES, how does the project supplement efforts of the SCBGP-FB and the other Federal or State grant program and not duplicate funding efforts?
+- What is the specific issue, problem or need to be addressed by the project? - Why is the project important and timely? - What are the objectives of the project? - Does the project have the potential to enhance the competitiveness of non-specialty crops (ex: farmers market, general buy local, etc.)? - IF YES, describe the methods or processes the applicant will use to ensure all grant funds will solely enhance the competitiveness of eligible specialty crops.
+(Ex: using the registration process for a conference to ensure that only specialty crop farmers attend; matching 50 percent of the funds to cover a portion of the project that does not benefit specialty crops) - If the project builds on a previously funded SCBGP or SCBGP-FB project, then - Describe how the projects differ from one another.
+Provide a summary (3 to 5 sentences per project) of the results of the completed work on this project, the long-term quantifiable effects of these results (especially as they impact on the specialty crop industry), and how this year's funding will supplement or build on previous funding from the SCBGP or SCBGP-FB. - Has the project been submitted to or funded by another Federal or State grant program? - o IF NO, indicate that it has not. - IF YES, identify which Federal and/or State grant program and describe how the project differs from and supplements efforts of the SCBGP-FB and the other Federal or State grant program rather than duplicates funding efforts.
 The SCBGP-FB will not fund duplicative projects.